titouanbri/titou_ws/README.md

 ## Launch

 * Command to start UR driver + EtherCAT driver (modify with the correct robot info): roslaunch carnicero setup.launch

+In both node there is an offset problem due to the default sensor offset, the force sensor publisher make a "fake" calibration, so the robot could drift.
+If the robot drifts, you have to restart the node.
 * Command to start admittance: rosrun carnicero admittance.py (make sure to wait until both sensors are marked “OK” in the terminal) (slower with 300/400 Hz)
 * there is also the cpp version : rosrun carnicero admittance_control_node   (faster with more than 3000 Hz)